zovuk/ToDoExercise/readme.md

 **- Question:** Can I make different lists instead of having only one?

-    No, sorry, but that feature is planed for next version of the application.
+    No, sorry, but that feature is planned for next version of the application.

 ---